Whenever we hear the word “towel” a thick, fuzzy, terry fabric usually comes to mind.

-If you’re one of those who love repurposing and upcycling items instead of discarding them, here’s a tip: use your tea towels to make reusable grocery, produce or gift bags.
+If you’re one of those who love repurposing and upcycling items instead of discarding them, here’s a tip: use your tea towels to make dust bags for handbags, cotton produce bags or cloth gift bags.
 You’ll find plenty of online tutorials to help you with that.
 Get creative - embellish, add pops of color and patterns to make it one of a kind.

 Related Article: 30 Eco-friendly Alternatives to Single-use Plastics.

 3. DIY Art Uses

 You’d be surprised to know that the famous painter Vincent Van Gogh often relied on tea towels as a canvas for several of his iconic works.
 These flat woven pieces of cotton can act as a base to showcase your embroidery skills by turning them into decorative pieces for your home.

 For our curly-haired readers who struggle with drying their hair the right way, know that tea towels are your friend.
 Regular bath towels soak up too much moisture, leaving the hair drab and frizzy.
 Instead, use soft cotton tea towels to scrunch dry your hair to add definition and bounce to the curls.
 Tea towels are gentler and less abrasive to the hair in comparison to their terry cloth counterpart.

 Drying aromatic herbs is incredibly easy with tea towels.
 After washing and trimming the herbs, pat them dry and spread them out on this breathable, flat-woven cloth.
 Depending on the room conditions, they’ll take anywhere from a few days to over a week to dry.
 For leafy greens, use tea towels to pat dry to keep them crispy and fresh.

 Related Article: 50 Tips on How to be More Sustainable.